Amoxicillin use while Breastfeeding

 Summary of Use during Lactation

-Amoxicillin is acceptable to use during breastfeeding.
-Limited information indicates that single maternal doses of amoxicillin 1 gram produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Limited information indicates that amoxicillin produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
 Occasionally, rash and disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, have been reported, but these effects have not been adequately evaluated.
+Amoxicillin is acceptable in nursing mothers.
+Amoxicillin powder for suspension reconstituted with breastmilk is absorbed as well as the powder reconstituted with water.

 Infant Levels.
 Relevant published information was not found as of the revision date.